The Wizarding World of Harry Potter (Universal Orlando Resort): Diagon Alley

 Diagon Alley's flagship ride is Harry Potter and the Escape from Gringotts, a 3-D motion-based steel roller coaster dark ride based around Gringotts Bank, the wizarding bank in Diagon Alley.
 Riders enter the bank into the queue area where Blordak greets visitors and instructs them to continue past him to travel deep into the vaults of the bank to open an account.
 Unlike Harry Potter and the Forbidden Journey, this ride is hosted by Bill Weasley, played by Domhnall Gleeson, reprising his role from Harry Potter and the Deathly Hallows – Part 1 and Part 2.

-A completely functioning full-scale replica of the Hogwarts Express was created for the Diagon Alley expansion, connecting King's Cross Station at Universal Studios to the Hogsmeade station at Islands of Adventure, manufactured by Doppelmayr Garaventa Group in the form of a funicular railway people mover.
+A completely functioning full-scale replica of the Hogwarts Express was created for the Diagon Alley expansion, connecting King's Cross Station at Universal Studios Florida to the Hogsmeade station at Islands of Adventure, manufactured by Doppelmayr Garaventa Group in the form of a funicular railway people mover.
 The Hogwarts Express King's Cross Station features a wall between Platforms 9 and 10, where guests can "walk through" to get to Platform 9 3/4, like in the first film.

+Ministry of Magic

+The Wizarding World of Harry Potter - Ministry of Magic takes place in 1920s wizarding Paris from the Fantastic Beasts films as well as the 1990s British Ministry of Magic.
+The land has one ride and a theatrical stage show.
+The flagship ride, Harry Potter and the Battle at the Ministry, brings riders to the British Ministry of Magic via the Floo network, where they become involved in the trial of Dolores Umbridge.
+The ride vehicle and mechanisms are similar to The Amazing Adventures of Spider-Man and Transformers: The Ride – 3D at the existing Universal Orlando parks, sitting atop a scissor lift, in addition to other traditional dark ride elements.

+The stage show, Le Cirque Arcanus, involves a ringmaster stealing Newt Scamander’s suitcase full of magical creatures in order to bring his circus back to its former glory.
+The show involves live performers, puppetry, special effects, and more.